Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Oktober 2025 03.28.41 UTC
+- WIB: Rabu, 1 Oktober 2025 04.23.19 UTC
-- WITA: Rabu, 1 Oktober 2025 04.28.41 UTC
+- WITA: Rabu, 1 Oktober 2025 05.23.19 UTC
-- WIT: Rabu, 1 Oktober 2025 05.28.41 UTC
+- WIT: Rabu, 1 Oktober 2025 06.23.19 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: nature
+Kategori: attitude